 Ricoh 3D, based in Telford is now in discussions with medical establishments and NHS Trusts across the UK, after working around the clock to get effective protective equipment to the frontline using the rapid prototyping capabilities of additive manufacturing.

-Just 24 hours after receiving the design file, the Ricoh team had the head support 3D-printed and remaining components sourced and assembled using the power of their supplier network.
+Just 24 hours after receiving the design file, the Ricoh team of 3D printing experts had the head support 3D-printed and remaining components sourced and assembled using the power of their supplier network.
 Having refined the design to enhance comfort and reduce contamination, the face shield has now been approved for production.

 It is estimated in London alone more than 150,000 face guards will be used every day in the battle against COVID-19.